AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-nt-use_of_initial_condition_and_initializes_aspects-06:

-6. A package body shall include Elaborate pragmas for all of the other library units [(typically private children)] which provide constituents for a state abstraction denoted in the Initializes aspect of the given package.
+6. The elaboration of a package body shall be known to follow the elaboration of the body of each of the library units [(typically private children)] which provide constituents for a state abstraction denoted in the Initializes aspect of the given package.